 That’s simply it can be done.
 Bingo!

-Get a List of All Table Names in Excel
+How to Get a List of All Table Names in Excel

 There are multiple ways that you can use to get a list of all the table names in Excel.
 So, let’s discuss them all one by one.

 1. Using Name Box to Get List of All Table Names

-You will see a dropdown arrow within the Name Box.
-You all need to do is,
+- Consequently, You will see a drop-down arrow within the Name Box.
+Just click on the drop-down arrow.

 That’s all you need to get a list of all the table names throughout your Excel workbook.